MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/using-word-templates-dynamics-365.md

    Non-admin users can upload a template for their own use from a list of records.

-### For non-admins or admins wanting to create a personal template: Upload the Word template into Dynamics 365 for Customer Engagement
+### For non-admins or admins wanting to create a personal template: Upload the Word template into Dynamics 365 for Customer Engagement apps

 1. In [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], open a page with a list of records, for example, the list of customer accounts in Sales.